zabereznikova/docs.de-de/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     }
     ```

-2. Fügen Sie den folgenden Code hinzu, um sicherzustellen, dass ein Workflow in der Workflowliste ausgewählt ist und dass der Schätzwert des Benutzers gültig ist.
+2.  <span data-ttu-id="10a32-307">Fügen Sie den folgenden Code hinzu, um sicherzustellen, dass ein Workflow in der Workflowliste ausgewählt ist und dass der Schätzwert des Benutzers gültig ist.</span><span class="sxs-lookup"><span data-stu-id="10a32-307">Add the following code to ensure that a workflow is selected in the workflow list, and that the user's guess is valid.</span></span>

     ```vb
     If WorkflowInstanceId = Guid.Empty Then